 My name is Samuel Oliech Omolo from Muhoroni, Kenya.
-I am supper excited to join LFSA as the first chairman for LFSA – Africa.
+I am super excited to join LFSA as the first chairman for LFSA – Africa.

 My major focus is to tell the story of African LFS cancer patients using genomics, advocacy, and patient support, and to provide the most comprehensive solution to families affected.
 Furthermore, I strive to create Genomic profiles, clear pedigree of LFS families in Africa, and document our genetic landscape in the African population.

 I am a well-trained Biotechnologist (Bachelor of Science and Master of Science at Masinde Muliro University and Kenyatta University) with focus on genetic engineering and molecular disease diagnostics.